SIST-Manual/SIST_Manual/README.md

 ## 预先准备 / Preparation

 ### English
-Prepare for speaking and listening so that you can talk fluently with peers.
-You also need some reading skills so that you can read Wikipedia, which is not blocked if you read English.
-There are many links to Wikipedia in this manual, try understand them first :).
+Practice your speaking and listening skills so that you are able to communicate freely with others.
+Reading is also important, as you will need to understand articles and papers written in English.
+The English version of Wikipedia is a great place to sharpen your skills, given that it is abundant of knowledge.
+Besides, it is not blocked by the **CENSORED**, and there are many links embedded in this manual pointing to Wikipedia articles, so you may want to try understanding them first :).

 One trivia about Wikipedia: whenever you run into some alien language, wiki(Yes you can use it as a verb meaning "search something on Wikipedia") it.
 If there are other confusing content in the wiki page, 80% chance it will lead you to another wiki page.
 Thus you can never exhaust Wikipedia before you give up.
 That's why wiki always wins.